 As quoted by Chet’s Creek Elementary School principal, Susan T. Phillips, “KK understands the importance of relationships and seeks to know and love every child she serves.
 She is routinely sought out by students for celebrations of a goal achieved, help in completing a difficult task, or for a hug and reassurance that everything will be ok during times of disappointment and sadness.
 One of the greatest honors I receive is when a child mistakenly calls me Mrs. KK – I wish!
 She engages authors, illustrators, business partners, and community members in joining our mission to create truly meaningful learning experiences for children.
 She doesn’t know the word “no” and sees every obstacle to success as a mere challenge.
 I have never known an educator more passionate about creating a love of books in children.
 Her passion for the written word is contagious.”

-KK has won additional awards including “The Super Hero Librarian Award” by Channel 12.
+KK currently serves the national Board of Directors for Scholastic Books and is a member of Mayor Curry's Literacy Task Force for Jacksonville.
 She was a founding member of the UNF Carpenter Library Dean’s Leadership Council from 2008 - 2011 and resumed her membership in 2017.

 President/Founder, Starlight Valet